-- Glacial Features Walk: Enjoy a self-guided tour of the glacial features at Gray.
+Glacial Features Walk: Enjoy a self-guided tour of the glacial features at Gray.
 Use your cell phone or mobile device to scan QR codes to listen to a narrated tour or read a transcript of the narration.
 Go to the Glacial Features Walk.

-- Read about the Red Flags project, May 2017
+Read about the Red Flags project, May 2017

-From Sudbury Center (intersection of Route 27, or Old Sudbury Road, and Concord Road), go west on Hudson Road.
-Bear left and continue on Hudson road where route 27 breaks off to the right.
-Take your first left onto Old Lancaster Road.
-An SVT sign located on the corner of Hudson road and Old Lancaster Road marks the parking lot.
-The trail starts from the kiosk to the left as you enter the parking lot.
+From Sudbury Center (intersection of Route 27, or Old Sudbury Road, and Concord RoadFrom Sudbury Center, take Hudson Road west for 0.7 mile to Old Lancaster Road on your left.
+Turn left onto Old Lancaster Road.
+An SVT sign located on the corner of Hudson Road and Old Lancaster Road marks the parking lot.

 Click here to visit Google Maps for specific directions from your home.